iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

   export DEMO_S3_BUCKET="Your S3 bucket name"
   export IAM_KEY="Your apikeys.key"
   export IAM_SECRET="Your apikeys.secret"
+  export IPLANT_USERNAME=$(auth-check | grep username | awk '{print $2}')

 Make sure you're in the **Advanced_iPlant** directory and run the following command from the **agave-cli container**.

 ``scripts/make_s3_description.sh``

-This script uses the environment variables to turn a template file (``scripts/templates/systems/s3-storage.tpl``) into a functional **Agave system description**.
+This script uses the environment variables you just set to turn a template file (``scripts/templates/systems/s3-storage.tpl``) into a functional **Agave system description**.
 Run without a redirect, it prints text to the screen, so you should see something resembling the following:

 .. code-block:: json